zhukovgreen/zhukovgreen/docs/index.md

 # BIO

-I am a software and data engineer who started a professional IT career in 2016.
+I am a software, data and machine learning engineer who started a professional IT career in 2016.
 Within data engineering, I have good experience working with Apache Spark, Delta Lake, and Databricks as a platform.
 I also love and use functional programming in most of my projects;
 Python's mypy, software architectures, distributed systems, and concurrent programming.
 My main language is Python, but also I work in Scala.

+I like working with the big data, eventing and efficiency of these processes.
+Within big data I was participating in building multiple systems from scratch, as well as evolving existing systems.
+I was building data quality systems, data observability a data serving systems.
+As well as many frameworks which simplifies the interaction of the Data Science teams with the data.

 I had various and very different experience with building Data Lakes (primary Databricks or Delta Lake on hdfs), ELT pipelines, Testing tools,